 - April 4: Organize Your Medicines

 Keep an updated record listing all medicines and supplements you are taking.

 Use of a medicine organizer box may be helpful, especially for those taking more than

 a medicine organizer box requires close monitoring, especially when there is a change

 in medicines.
-Also, be aware that use of an organizer box violates the rule of keeping
+Be aware that use of an organizer box violates the rule of keeping

 medicines in their original containers.
 Managing pills with a medicine